 Launching a website for your start-up can be stressful, so we decided to make the process a bit easier for you.
 We have prepared a list of questions you should ask yourself before getting started!

 No business can fully function these days without a website, which is why defining actionable website goals is crucial for long-term success.
-A website, according to 92% of business owners, is the best digital marketing tactic.
+According to 92% of business owners, a website is the best digital marketing tactic.
 But what do you need to start a website?

 When you build a new website, it’s important to keep in mind a few important aspects – do you have a proper content management system in place?
 Is it going to be favoured by search engines?
 What purpose will it serve?